Lifetime Dedication to the MG Marque

-John Twist opened University Motors as a full time business on Saturday, January 25th, 1975, three years and two months after he had embarked on his path towards becoming an MG dealer.
+John Twist opened University Motors as a full time business on Saturday, January 25th, 1975, three years after embarking on his path towards becoming an MG dealer.
 It was a premature step, but he had come a long way since the birth of his dream.
-He had only a clue of the events of the next 22 years.
+The events of the next five decades were beyond his imagination.

 John’s first MG experience was in high school in Marshall, Michigan.
 His best friend had received a 1957 MGA from his father, and it was in this MGA that John first rode, first opened a workshop manual, and first was towed by another car.
 While accompanying his friend to a foreign car workshop in Battle Creek to have the SU carburetters adjusted — a task no mere mortal would consider — John spied a gold MG TD in the corner of the workshop.
 Never especially interested in cars, certainly never a “gearhead,” this MG grabbed his attention — and kept it!
 He resolved to purchase a MG td at the earliest opportunity.
 This was 1964.